lxdlam/hitwh-2018-newbie/README.md

 Some of the problems are arranged from different sources with modifications by me.
 All the works are licensed under [CC BY-SA 3.0][5].
 Feel free to use them.

-**All problem related materials will unlock at 2018.12.24**.
+~~All problem related materials will unlock at 2018.12.24.~~ All materials are unlocked.

-Scoreboard and ranking will be upload also.
-Stay tuned!
+Scoreboard is available.

 ----